black-sliver/PopTracker/test/uilib/data/img/README.md

 All files in here should be loadable with proper file format support.

+NOTE: the good/gif87.gif is maybe not a valid gif87 file, but it has the gif87 header.

 ## bad

 All files in here should fail to load without crashing.